The Well Worn Shoes

 • 1 Main St, Camden, ME 04843

-If you’re a beer fan (raises hand) try the Bluepaw Wild Blueberry Ale or Owls Head Light for something refreshing beer.
-Or the warm crab rangoon dip and the lobster roll for a yummy light lunch!
+If you’re a beer fan (raises hand), try the Bluepaw Wild Blueberry Ale or Owls Head Light for something refreshing.
+Don’t skip the warm crab rangoon dip and the lobster roll for a yummy light lunch!

 10. Don’t Skip The Ice Cream